dickhardt/email-verification-protocol/README.md

 - **6.4** - the RP verifies the SD-JWT by:
   - parsing the SD-JWT into header, payload, and signature components
   - confirming the presence of, and extracting the `alg` and `kid` fields from the SD-JWT header, and the `iss`, `iat`, `cnf`, `email`, and `email_verified` claims from the payload
-  - parsing the email domain from the `email` claim and looking up the `TXT` record for `email._web-identity.$EMAIL_DOMAIN` to verify the `iss` claim matches the issuer identifier in the DNS record
+  - parsing the email domain from the `email` claim and looking up the `TXT` record for `_email-verification_.$EMAIL_DOMAIN` to verify the `iss` claim matches the issuer identifier in the DNS record
-  - fetching the issuer's public keys from the `jwks_uri` specified in the `.well-known/web-identity` file
+  - fetching the issuer's public keys from the `jwks_uri` specified in the `.well-known/email-verification` file
   - verifying the SD-JWT signature using the public key identified by `kid` from the JWKS with the `alg` algorithm
   - verifying the `iss` claim exactly matches the issuer identifier from the DNS record
   - verifying the `iat` claim is within a reasonable time window